FancyHatCat/lancer-briefings/public/pilots/sequence.md

-NAME: Qasem Nurani
+## NAME: QASEM NURANI
-BORN: West Agillan City, Aurum Sigma VII, Anna Ataroda
+## BORN: WEST AGILLAN CITY, AURUM SIGMA VII, ANNA ATARODA
-CALLSIGN: Sequence
+## CALLSIGN: SEQUENCE

-Born to lineage of Neo-Persian Seveners who can trace their origins back to the first wave of AS7 colonists.
-Moved to Port Esmeralda at a young age to live with his aunt, after his father contracted & perished from Halpert's Disease (AFS).
+Born to lineage of Neo-Persian Seveners who can trace their origins back to the first wave of AS7 colonists, Qasem moved to Port Esmeralda at a young age to live with his aunt, after his father contracted & perished from Halpert's Disease (AFS).
 Worked at South Agillan Motor Pool.
 Received Everest training from independent security force based out of Port Esmeralda.

-Good mechanical aptitude, strong work ethic.
-Idealist tempered by real world experience.
-High emotional intelligence.
-Lonely.
+Good mechanical aptitude, he presents a strong, reliable work ethic.
+He's also an idealist, yet tempered by real world experience.
+High emotional intelligence, but lonely.
 Works himself to the bone as a coping mechanism.
 Easily manipulated.
-Diaspora; lack of cosmopolitan experience makes him a potential liability once uprooted.
+As a Diasporan, his lack of cosmopolitan experience turns him a potential liability now that he is uprooted.

-Values good engineering, shows preference for IPS-N and HA frames.
+Values good engineering, showing preference for IPS-N and HA frames.
 Favors heavy armor vis a vis Tortuga-class.
-Compensates for relative lack of combat experience with high spread weaponry.
-Good spatial intelligence; Sunzi-class blinkspace technology a good match for said talent.
+Although lacking in formal combat training, he compensates through a high spread weaponry.
+Owner of above average spatial intelligence; Sunzi-class blinkspace technology a good match for said talent.

-Partnered with NHP HOMA (Hands-On Mechanical Assistant).
-Acclimation to NHP partnership has been encouraged, to satisfactory results.
-Potential convert/recruit for Adherents.
-At-risk to be poached by Horizon Collective.
+Having been partnered with NHP HOMA (Hands-On Mechanical Assistant), his acclimation to NHP partnership has been encouraged, to satisfactory results.
+Potential convert/recruit for Adherents, but also at risk of being poached by Horizon Collective.
 Inexperienced with unshackling/cascade.
 No indication that he has cycled NHP HOMA since fragment acquisition.

-"Team Mom" which means I get to babysit less and smoke more.
+Within the dynamics of the group, he fell into the role of "Team Mom."
+Which is perfect, means I get to babysit less and smoke more.